influxdata/telegraf/plugins/parsers/json/README.md

   ##   https://github.com/tidwall/gjson/tree/v1.3.0#path-syntax
   json_query = ""

   ## Tag keys is an array of keys that should be added as tags.
+Matching keys
+  ## are no longer saved as fields.
   tag_keys = [
     "my_tag_1",
     "my_tag_2"